will-scargill/borwellSoftwareChallenge/README.md

 The recess will be displayed via it's name in the listbox.
 To remove a recess, right click the recess you want to remove and click `Remove`

+- If the recess is a door, the floor area of the recess is added to the overall floor area calculated.
+If not, and treated as a window), the floor area is not added

+- For all recesses the side and upper area is added to the paint coverage area, it is assumed that all windows have a window sill which does not use wall paint

+- If a recess has a depth of zero, E.G an internal door, no additional paint coverage area is calculated

 #### Calculating values

 Once all desired dimensions have been entered, click the `Calculate` button